 Lemon Law in MissouriGet detailed Vehicle History Report in 3 Easy Steps

-To qualify for protection under the Missouri New Vehicles Warranty Law, your vehicle must have been out of service for 30 or more working days or have been submitted for repairs four or more times.
+To qualify for protection under the Missouri New Vehicles Warranty Law, your vehicle must have been out of service for 30 business days or more, or has had 4 attempts or more to repair the vehicle.
 If your complaint is found to be valid, you will be entitled to either a replacement vehicle or a refund of the vehicle's purchase price.

-Before you can file a legal complaint under the Missouri New Vehicles Warranty Law, you must provide a formal notice to the vehicle's manufacturer to allow the company an opportunity to correct the problem.
-If the manufacturer's arbitration process doesn't provide satisfactory results, your vehicle can then be considered a "lemon."
+Before you can file a legal complaint under the Missouri New Vehicles Warranty Law, you must provide a formal notice to the vehicle's manufacturer to allow the company a final opportunity to correct the problem.

 To learn more about the Missouri New Vehicles Warranty Law and other consumer protections for motorists, you can download an All About Autos guide from the Missouri Attorney General's office.

 Since the Missouri New Vehicles Warranty Law doesn't apply to used cars, purchasing a previously owned motor vehicle requires a leap of faith.
-To minimize the risk involved, Attorney General Chris Koster recommends the following:
+To minimize the risk involved, the attorney general recommends the following:

 - Test drive the vehicle under a variety of traffic conditions.